Music Gear & Audio Equipment

 Softube EQs and Tape Emulations

-Sonnox Oxford audio restoration tools
+Sonnox Oxford plugins

 Soundtoys 5 Complete

-SSL channel strips
+SSL 4K E / G channel strips

-ToonTrack Superior Drummer
+ToonTrack Superior Drummer + expansions

 Tone Projects Unisum

-XLN Audio Addictive Drums
+XLN Audio Addictive Drums + expansions

 …and many more